meichthys/uptime_kuma/README.md

 ## Usage

 Install using HACS and setup like any other integration via the UI.
-Enter the uptime kuma instane url and credentials.
+Enter the uptime kuma instance url and credentials.

 The URL needs to be the full url with HTTP://HOST